ahnguyen17/CompassAI/CUSTOM_AI_FEATURE.md

 - **Custom Instructions**: Define AI behavior and personality with up to 2000 characters
 - **Model Selection**: Choose from available AI models for each custom AI
 - **Chat Integration**: Use custom AIs directly in chat conversations
+- **Admin Controls**: Administrators can restrict which models are available for custom AI creation

 ### Supported File Types
 - **Documents**: PDF, DOC, DOCX, TXT, MD